-The Master of Science in Management, emphasis in Organizational Leadership (MOL) degree program focuses on the theories, models, research findings, and best practices found in the interdisciplinary, organizational leadership studies field.
-Although classical leadership theories, models, and case studies are examined, the emphasis of the degree is practical and applied in
+The Master of Science in Management, emphasis in Organizational Leadership degree program focuses on the theories, models, research findings, and best practices found in the interdisciplinary, organizational leadership studies field, applicable to businesses and not-for-profit organizations.
+Although classical leadership theories, models, and case studies are examined, the emphasis of the degree is practical and applied in nature, building cognitive, behavioral, spiritual, interpersonal, and strategic leadership skills that are applicable to the real-world, issues-based experiences of those working adults enrolled in the program.

-Courses are 3 credits and 6 weeks in length
+12 COURSES/ 36 SEMESTER CREDITS Courses are 3 credits and 6 weeks in length